legoulas/rfcs/README.md

   - When you create implementing PRs, please add a link to the RFC in the PR description.

+This is a useless comment

+And another useless comment

 [Cartographer Projects]: https://github.com/googlecartographer/cartographer/projects
 [RFC repository]: https://github.com/googlecartographer/rfcs